Courses

 Studying English at Queen’s means joining a friendly and lively community of students and tutors who will encourage and support you as you encounter new texts and ideas.
 Most English papers are taught through a combination of Faculty lectures (with students from across the University), and Queen’s classes (with the rest of your Queen’s year group) and tutorials (with one or two other Queen’s students).
 For example, a typical first-year paper will be taught over one term, and is made up of six tutorials, for which you will write a weekly essay, four classes on historical and critical context, for which you will be asked to prepare reading and perhaps a presentation, and lectures in the Faculty, which you choose yourself, with guidance from your tutor.
 If you are taking English with another subject, you may take a paper over two terms, alternating between your subjects weekly.
 You will meet with a tutor every week in the term, and this close attention means that we can provide exactly the support you need to get the most out of the course.

-Most of your classes and tutorials will be taught by the Queen’s English tutors: Rebecca Beasley, Joe Hankinson, Amanda Holton, Daniel Thomas, and Laura Seymour.
+Most of your classes and tutorials will be taught by the Queen’s English tutors: Tamara Atkin, Rebecca Beasley, Joe Hankinson, Amanda Holton, and Daniel Thomas.

 At Queen’s we are very lucky to have one of the most beautiful libraries in the world—no exaggeration!—in which to study.
 The Library has an exceptionally rich collection of rare books, and we regularly use these books for teaching (some of our English students recently curated an exhibition in the Library).
 You will be able to spend time with first editions of works by some of the greatest writers in English, including Ben Jonson and William Shakespeare, and the Library also holds the manuscript of Thomas Hardy’s last volume of poetry, Winter Words.
 Queen’s is situated close to the Faculty of English, where you will have your lectures, and the Bodleian, the University’s main library.